florentis/tcl-ExprShorthand/TIP-shorthand.md

   * In TclCompExpr.c :
      * In *ParseExpr* : In the case of OPEN_PAREN unary operator not preceded by a FUNCTION operator, create a FUNCTION operator and add a list function in the litlist.
 This allows to avoid the "comma out function argument" error and to return a list instead.
-  * In *tclBasic.c* : add Tcl_ListObjCmd in the table for mathfunc.
+  * In tclBasic.c : add Tcl_ListObjCmd in the table for mathfunc.

 ## Incompatibilities :
  * Main shorthand : Any proc which is named '(' will be shadowed by the shorthand.
-Nevertheless, it will still be possible to use it, either by protecting it by a backslash '\(', or simply, but less readable, by inserting a space between the open bracket and the open parenthese.
+However, it will still be possible to use it, either by protecting it by a backslash '\(', or simply, but less readable, by inserting a space between the open-bracket and the open-parenthese.

         set A [\( protect-it with backslash to eval the '(' proc ]